serazam25/Movieknight/README.md

 # Movieknight
-A movie management based web application tosearch movie, book seats and pay.
+A movie management based web application to search movie, book seats and pay.